Cosplay Expo Rules

-This is the main category of the Craftsmanship Competition that participants will enter and are judged on the craftsmanship (design, construction, execution, and general presentation) of a costume.
-Participants will also be in the Fashion Show during the Ohayocon Cosplay Expo.
+The main category of the Craftsmanship Competition that participants will enter.
+Entries are judged on the craftsmanship (design, construction, execution, and general presentation) of a costume.
+Entries in this category are primarily established characters from literature, shows, movies, music, or games.

 Pre-Judging IS required.

-In order to understand the overall look references showing the style or inspiration, these creations are still required to have reference pictures.
-Design sketches are appreciated
+*Note: If the entry is an original design or re-imagining of an established character, in order to understand the overall look and design, these creations are still required to have reference pictures to be compared to.
+Design sketches are appreciated.

 You’ve had your chance to see Lindsay Howard, Ohayocon’s cute nurse mascot.
 Now we want you to be Lindsay.
-This year Ohayocon will host its annual Lindsay Look Alike!
+Ohayocon will host its annual Lindsay Mascot competition!
 You can enter no matter your age or skill level!

 This competition will take place on Friday and the winner will be introduced to Ohayocon during the Expo.

-The winner will receive a convention admission and a prize, as well as the bragging rights to be Ohayocon’s official Lindsay Howard!
+The winner will receive convention admission for the next year’s Ohayocon, prizes, and the bragging rights for being Ohayocon’s official Lindsay Howard of 2018!